A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Introduction

 where the left vertical map is given by the composition of the cycle map with the canonical map from Borel-Moore homology of $Z(\phi)$ to the vanishing cycle cohomology (ref.~\cite[Eqn.~(A.8)]{CZ}).

 There is a version of Theorem~\ref{intro thm on relative invs} where Chow groups are replaced by Grothendieck groups $K_0(-)$ of coherent sheaves, with similar proof.
 Moreover, we expect an analogue of diagram~\eqref{diag on rel to jy map}, where the cohomology of vanishing cycle is replaced by the Grothendieck group of the matrix factorization category $MF(W,\phi)$.
 In this setting, the canonical map is \textit{surjective} (e.g.~\cite[Lem.~1.10]{PS},~\cite{Sch}).
-Therefore, the $K$-theoretic version of \eqref{intro sqr pb of hilb} contains all information about the $K$-theoretic version of the provisional map \eqref{equ on jy map}. \end{remark}
+Therefore, the $K$-theoretic version of \eqref{intro sqr pb of hilb} contains all information about the $K$-theoretic version of the provisional map \eqref{equ on jy map}.
+The $K$-theoretic analog of diagram~\eqref{diag on rel to jy map} is recently addressed in \cite{CTZ}. \end{remark}